Some statistics about Tropical Sandpile Model: Discussion

 \section{Discussion}

 We conjecture that the general identity

 for the averages of the coefficients is satisfied when $i^2 + j^2$ is relatively small with respect to $\sqrt{n}$.
-This equality suggests that the tropical curve is a small perturbation of a square lattice (whose tropical equation satisfy \eqref{eq_simetrycenter}).
-We have no ideas how to prove this as well as the fact that the average degree of an $\Omega$-tropical curve through $n$ generic points is approximately $\sqrt n$.
+This equality suggests that the tropical curve is a small perturbation of a square lattice (whose tropical equation satisfy \eqref{eq_simetrycenter2}).
 But, believing that the tropical curve is of degree $d=\sqrt n$ and is almost a grid we can write that $c_{0,-d} = 0$ (because the tropical series is zero on the left side of $[0,1]^2$ and is equal to $c_{0,-d}-dx$ there) and $c_{0,k-d}=c_{0,k+1-d}+\frac{k}{2d}$, because near $x=\frac{k}{2d}$ we have Therefore $c_{00}= \frac{(d+1)d}{2d}\sim d=\sqrt n$, which agrees with the experimental evidence.

+Our simulations suggest that the average degree of an $\Omega$-tropical curve through $n$ generic points is approximately $\sqrt n$, but a naive argument to show that by random dropping of points we get one point per small square fails, see \cite{law}.